RMednis/CustomEmotesFabric/README.md

 [Fabric Emotes](https://www.curseforge.com/minecraft/mc-mods/fabric-emotes).
 All credit goes to them :D

-This version is fully buildable from the source files and includes some minor bug fixes.
+This version is fully buildable from the source files and includes some minor bug fixes as well as support for Minecraft 1.19.2.

 ## How to add your own custom emotes